Fear, Confusion And Separation As Trump Administration Sends Migrants Back To Mexico

 Meanwhile, the administration plans to grow the program.
 Mexico agreed to an expansion after President Trump threatened to impose tariffs unless that country did more to stem the flow of migrants coming north.

 Mexico also agreed to dispatch its National Guard on that county's southern and northern borders.
-In Juarez, there's a highly visible military presence of Mexican National Guard and Army forces.
+In Juárez, there's a highly visible military presence of Mexican National Guard and Army forces.
 Residents and officials say they haven't seen such a deployment on the northern border before.

 The armed soldiers say they're not there to arrest anyone.
 Instead, they are there to deter migrants crossing the border illegally and directing migrants to get on a waiting list to be able to cross at an official port of entry.